tilburgsciencehub/website/content/building-blocks/develop-your-coding-skills/learn-to-code/learn-bash-commands.md

 To make a new directory, you can use the `mkdir` command which takes the name of the new directory and the destination path of the directory.
 So, the command `mkdir to-do-lists Documents` would create a new to-do lists directory inside the documents folder.

 {{% tip %}}
 Generally speaking, it's better to avoid special characters in directory names, you can use quotes to create a folder name that include spaces (e.g., `mkdir "to do lists" Documents`).
 {{% /tip %}}

 ### Remove Files & Directories
-We can delete a directory along with any files or subdirectories by running the `rm -r` command.
+You can delete a directory along with any files or subdirectories by running the `rm -r` command.
 For example, `rm -r to-do-lists` removes the to-do lists folder and its contents.
 Note that you can list multiple files and directories after `rm -r` to remove them all.

 {{% warning %}}
 You can't undo the `rm` command, so be careful when you delete files.
-Removing files in command line is not the same as moving a file to the Trash (it's removed permanently).
+Removing files in command line is not the same as moving a file to the trash - it's permanent!
 {{% /warning %}}

 ### Move & Rename Files
-The `mv` command has two applications: movinga and renaming files.
+The `mv` command has two applications: moving a and renaming files.
 It uses the following syntax:

 {{% codeblock %}}
 ```bash